Federal funding to advance technology in Andover one year after tornado

 ANDOVER, Kan.
-(KSNW) — Nearly a year after an EF-3 tornado ripped through Andover, Senator Jerry Moran announced Monday federal funds for education and law enforcement in the city.
+(KSNW) — Nearly a year after an EF-3 tornado ripped through Andover, Sen. Jerry Moran announced Monday federal funds for education and law enforcement in the city.

 In total, $385,000 will be allocated to the Andover Police Department, and $200,000 will go toward the Andover School District.